jimhigson/oboe.js/writing/proposal.md

 Summary of deliverables
 =======================

-In the interest in quality over bloat, I propose to focus tightly on creating a small, high-quality piece of code with a narrow feature set but no obvious omissions.
-Hence, only client, not server, tools already exist to send asynchronously.
-Easier to improve REST with a client than a server because async clients still bring benefits with existing servers but
+Having observed that it may be possible to improve over the current common use of REST, the question I am asking is *"What is the smallest possible work which is likely to bring a significant improvement in this area?"* I plan to focus on creating as small a library as is possible to meet my goals.
+The feature set will be minimal but contain no obvious omissions.
+To this end I will be focusing on receiving http responses rather than sending them.
+Firstly, asynchronous servers which encourage us to view REST through a streaming lens do already have some prominence.
+Secondly, In the creation of a receiver alone, an increased performance should be possible even given an entirely synchronous sender.

-I propose to deliver a progressive rest client as a javascript micro-library which runs on either the server or client side and sits on top of existing http libraries.
-My ambitions for wider usage motivate a focus programmer ergonomics, packaging so as to allow drop-in replacement of today's commonly used tools but also liberal BSD-style licencing so as to encourage inclusion in free and non-free software projects.
-Because web programming is size-conscious I will deliver a micro library meaning that the size on the wire when sent to a web browser will not exceed 5kib.
+I propose to deliver a progressive rest client as a javascript library which builds on existing http libraries and may be deployed into either a server or a browser context.
+My ambitions for wider usage motivate a focus on programmer ergonomics, example-lead documentation and a packaging which allows drop-in replacement of existing tools.
+Because web programming is size-conscious I will deliver a micro-library; the size as sent to a web browser will not exceed 5KiB.

-Finally, I will evaluate the effectiveness of my solution in terms of the compactness of code, ease of programming, fault tolerance and performance in comparison with existing tools.
-Performance will be judged both in terms of user perception of speed and in terms of actual time required to complete a realistic task such as the aggregation of data from several sources.
+Finally, I will evaluate the effectiveness of my solution in comparison with existing tools in terms of the compactness of code, ease of programming, fault tolerance and speed.
+Speed will be judged both in terms of user perception and in terms of absolute total time required to complete realistic tasks such as the aggregation of data from several sources.